Counting Solutions to Conjunctive Queries: Structural and Hybrid Tractability: On the relationship between Quantified Starsize and - hypertree width

 Now assume that the quantified star size of $Q'$ is at least $k+1$.
 Then there is by definition a frontier $\Fr(Y,\free(Q'))$ for some quantified variable $Y$ that contains variables $Y_1, \ldots, Y_{k+1}$ that form an independent set of $\HG_{Q'}$.
 Thus, to cover $\Fr(Y,\free(Q'))$ in a ${\sf \#}$-hypertree decomposition one needs at least $k+1$ edges of $\HG_{Q'}$.
 Thus, the {\sf \#}-{hypertree width} must be at least $k+1$ which contradicts the assumption. \end{proof}

 From Theorem~\ref{thm:comparison} and Lemma~\ref{lem:comparison2}, we directly get the following corollary.

-\begin{corollary} A class $\calC$ of queries has bounded {\sf \#}-{generalized hypertree width} if and only if the generalized hypertree width and the quantified star size of the cores of the colorings of queries in $\calC$ is bounded. \end{corollary}
+\begin{cor} A class $\calC$ of queries has bounded {\sf \#}-{generalized hypertree width} if and only if the generalized hypertree width and the quantified star size of the cores of the colorings of queries in $\calC$ is bounded. \end{cor}